awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-route53-apigateway/README.md

 // from a previously instantiated construct that created an API Gateway REST API const existingRestApi = previouslyCreatedApigatewayToLambdaConstruct.apiGateway;

-const ourHostedZone = route53.HostedZone.fromLookup(this, 'HostedZone', {
+// domainName must match existing hosted zone in your account and the existing certificate const ourHostedZone = route53.HostedZone.fromLookup(this, 'HostedZone', {
     domainName: "example.com",
 });